Advanced Clinical Practice (Online Learning) MVetSci, PgDip (ICL), PgCert (ICL), PgProfDev

 The modular, portfolio approach allows the greatest flexibility to meet the needs of the modern practitioner.
 The goal is to provide you with the skills and knowledge required to be a highly effective practitioner and to enable you to act as a leader and mentor within the veterinary community.

-Online learning is aimed at people who want to study for a postgraduate qualification alongside ongoing work or other commitments.
-You can study at times most convenient to you.
+Online learning is aimed at people who want to study for a postgraduate qualification alongside ongoing personal and professional commitments.
+You can study at times most convenient to you and tailor the timeframe of studies to suit your needs.
 Most of our students continue in their employment while they study.

-The courses are taught and completed entirely online.
-The teaching is quite varied, including:
+Courses are taught and completed entirely online.
+The varied teaching includes: